rafhsilv/disaster-response-pipeline/README.md

 The primary goal is to provide a practical solution that have a real-world impact, making a difference in times of crisis.

 ## Files in the Repository

-- app
+- `app/`: Directory containing the web app files.
-| - template
+  - `template/`: Directory containing the HTML templates for the web app.
-| |- master.html  # main page of web app
+    - `master.html`: Main page of the web app.
-| |- go.html  # classification result page of web app
+    - `go.html`: Classification result page of the web app.
-|- run.py  # Flask file that runs app
+  - `run.py`: Flask file that runs the app.

-- data
+- `data/`: Directory containing the data files and processing scripts.
-|- disaster_categories.csv  # data to process
+  - `disaster_categories.csv`: Data to process.
-|- disaster_messages.csv  # data to process
+  - `disaster_messages.csv`: Data to process.
-|- process_data.py
+  - `process_data.py`: Script for processing the data.
-|- DisasterResponse.db   # database to save clean data to
+  - `DisasterResponse.db`: Database to save clean data to.

-- models
+- `models/`: Directory containing the model training script and saved model.
-|- train_classifier.py
+  - `train_classifier.py`: Script for training the classifier.
-|- classifier.pkl  # saved model
+  - `classifier.pkl`: Saved model.

-- README.md
+- `README.md`: Documentation for the project.
-- requirements.txt # python packages needed for this project.
+- `requirements.txt`: List of Python packages required for this project.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.